 - Maintained and administered an extremely high volume of legal motion papers in hard copy for Law Division matters and in digital copy for Special Civil and Small claim matters.

 - Substituted for other Judge’s Law Clerks to perform these duties in multiple chambers.

-- Provided professional and informative customer service to attorneys and pro se litigants in relations to their cases and other pending litigation.
+- Provided professional and informative customer service to attorneys and pro se litigants in relation to their cases and other pending litigation.

 - Research case law and precedent in the areas of labor and employment, pensions, and personal injury.

-- Draft complaints, affidavits, motions, and other pleadings connected with discovery.
+- Draft complaints, affidavits, motions, and other pleadings connected with the discovery.